erikjanderson/Developer-Operations/README.md

 - Copy the script directly from form.

-- Generate and return a CVS file from your operation.
+- Generate and return a CSV file from your operation.